Phytosanitary irradiation: Mode of action

 Ionizing radiation such as gamma rays, electron beam, X-rays can be used to provide phytosanitary treatment.
 The direct effect of these high energy photons and electrons, as well as the free radicals they produce result in sufficient damage to large organic molecules such as DNA and RNA resulting in sterilization, morbidity or mortality of the target pests.
 The sources of irradiation for gamma rays are Cobalt 60 and Cesium 137.
-X-rays are produced by accelerating electrons at a metal sources such as gold and electron beams are produced via an electron accelerator.
+X-rays are produced by accelerating electrons at metal sources such as gold and electron beams are produced via an electron accelerator.

 Commercial use

 Phytosanitary irradiation is used to control the spread of non-native species from one geographical area to another.
 Global trade allows for the procurement of seasonal produce all year round from all over the world, however, there are risks involved due to the spread of invasive species.
 Irradiation is highly effective as a phytosanitary measure and as a non-thermal treatment, also helps maintain quality of fresh produce.
 The most commonly used generic dose is 400 Gy to cover most pests of concern except pupae and adults of the order Lepidoptera, which includes moths and butterflies.
 Generic doses are the dose level used for a specific group of pests and/or products.
 Irradiation treatment levels depend upon the pests of concern.